 Plugging Into OpenBCI: Once you've got the EEG electrodes on the individual players, you've got to hook them into the OpenBCI board.
 Because we're in "differential mode", each player will get one "P" input and one "N" input.
 For this hack, we put the electrode from back of the head into the "N" input.
-We then put the left earlobe into that channel's corresponding "P" input.
+We then put the left earlobe into the corresponding "P" input.
 Finally, the right earlobe was connected to a bias pin.
-Because we had five players, there aren't really enough bias pins available.
+Because we had five players, there aren't enough bias pins available on the OpenBCI board.
 I used a 16-channel OpenBCI board because it has 4 bias pins, so that covered four players.
 The fifth player simply plugged into the analog ground pin ("AGND"), which is not as good as using a bias pin, but it worked well enough.

 |Wiring Electrodes to the OpenBCI Board for Five Players.
 Note that the board only|